 Consent is required for the collection of personal information and the subsequent use or disclosure of such information.
-The exceptions to such requirement are specified in the PIPEDA.
+Exceptions to such requirement are specified in Applicable Privacy Laws.

-When acting as a service provider to a franchisee or another organization such as a private school with respect to the collection, use or disclosure of personal information, a member of Kumon Canada shall obtain and adhere to any form of consent previously obtained by such organization, subject to the exceptions provided for in PIPEDA.
+When acting as a service provider to a franchisee or another organization such as a private school with respect to the collection, use or disclosure of personal information, a member of Kumon shall obtain and adhere to any form of consent previously obtained by such organization, subject to the exceptions provided for in Applicable Privacy Laws.

-Kumon may not, as a condition for the supply of a product or employment for example, require an individual to consent to the collection, use or disclosure of personal information beyond what is necessary for such purposes.
+Kumon may not, as a condition for the supply of a product or a service require an individual to consent to the collection, use or disclosure of personal information beyond what is necessary for such purposes.

-An individual may withdraw a consent at any time, subject to legal or contractual restrictions and reasonable notice.
-The individual shall be informed of the implications of such withdrawal.
+You may withdraw his/her consent at any time, subject to legal or contractual restrictions and reasonable notice.
+Kumon will inform you of the implications of such withdrawal.